Start Annotation

 • The Problem of Edge Cases: AI thrives on patterns, but the real world is messy.
 A platform-only approach often fails in unique, rare, and complex scenarios.
 For example, Tesla’s Autopilot struggles in unusual weather conditions because training data didn’t capture those edge cases.

 Relying solely on a platform leads to models that look accurate on paper but fail in practice.
 Without human insight, your AI risks becoming a technical showpiece instead of a business solution.
+Human judgement brings contextual accuracy, ethical reasoning, and domain expertise to AI workflows, ensuring annotations remain reliable, nuanced, and aligned with real-world scenarios across tasks.

 The Power of a Human Partner